AlexGeddylfson/RPI-Thermostat/README.md

 # Thermostat Control System

-This project is a thermostat control system that allows you to monitor and control temperature settings through a web interface.
+This project is a thermostat control system that allows you to monitor and control temperature settings through a web interface or native app.
 It consists of two main components: a Flask-based web application for control and data display and a Raspberry Pi-based temperature sensor system for data collection.
+You can find more information on the app [here](https://github.com/AlexGeddylfson/Thermostat-App).

 ## Physical Dependencies